Mithralsmith/SalesTaxProblem/SalesTaxProblem/ReadMe.txt

 that by rounding up on every line item the user will be charged much more tax than is reasonable.

 2) There are no negative quantities allowed.
-This is not an unreasonable requirement but for this problem I made this assumption and did not code for the possibility nor test for it.
+This is not an unreasonable requirement but for this problem I made this assumption and thow an ArgumentException if any code tries to assign a negative value..

 If given the opportunity I would discuss this with the stake holder(s) to confirm this assumption is valid.